Alfa Romeo Montreal: Production

 Production was split between the Alfa Romeo plant in Arese and Carrozzeria Bertone's plants in Caselle and Grugliasco outside Turin.
 Alfa Romeo produced the chassis and engine and mechanicals and sent the chassis to Caselle where Bertone fitted the body.
 After body fitment, the car was sent to Grugliasco to be degreased, partly zinc coated, manually spray painted and have the interior fitted.
 Finally, the car was returned to Arese to have the engine and mechanicals installed.
-It is worth noting that because of this production method, there is not necessarily any correspondence between chassis number, engine number and production date.
+Because of this production method, there is not necessarily any correspondence between chassis number, engine number and production date.

 The Montreal remained generally unchanged until it was finally removed from pricelists in 1977.
-By then, production had long ceased as Alfa struggled to sell their remaining stock.
+By then, production had long ceased as Alfa struggled to sell its remaining stock.
 Total production was around 3,900.

-None of them were sold in Montréal since Alfa did not develop a North American version to meet the emission control requirements which applied in the United States and Canada.